-In May 2011, we entered into a short term unsecured loan facility of up to \$1.7 million from SynBio.
-The loan carried an initial stated interest rate of 8.04% payable upon repayment of the loan.
-The initial due date of the SynBio loan was December 2011.
-By written agreement, the initial due date was extended to June 2012.
-During 2012, the loan matured and it was agreed by both parties that the loan can be called due with full repayment of the outstanding principal including accrued interest upon future agreement by both parties.
-It was also agreed at this point that as of July 1, 2012, no further interest on the outstanding loan balance will be accrued.
-No payments were made to SynBio in repayment of the loan during the year ended December 31, 2015.
-As of December 31, 2015, the loan amount outstanding was \$395,000.
-During 2015, we entered into a forbearance agreement with SynBio in regards to the loan which provided for the deferral of all collection efforts and any default on the loan until the earlier of the completion of a \$7 million capital raise or June 30, 2016.
+In May 2011, we received a short term unsecured loan facility of up to \$1.7 million from SynBio, of which \$157,952 was outstanding as of March 31, 2016.
+In connection with the Kevelt APA, we made a series of payments during the first quarter of 2016 totaling \$237,048 to creditors of Kevelt.
+Pursuant to the Kevelt APA such payments are considered direct offsets to the loan with SynBio.
+The loan had an interest rate of 8.04% per annum as of the date of grant, with interest payable upon repayment of the loan, which was to be seven months after the closing date of the loan.
+During 2012, the loan matured and the parties agreed that the loan can be called with full repayment of the outstanding principal including accrued interest upon future agreement by both parties.
+It was also agreed as of July 1, 2012 that no further interest on the outstanding loan balance would accrue.
+During 2015, we entered into a forbearance agreement with SynBio in regards to the loan which provided for the deferral of all collection efforts and waiver of any default on the loan until the earlier of the completion of a \$7 million capital raise or June 30, 2016.
+We anticipate repaying the remainder of the loan facility, in the amount of \$157,952, with proceeds from this offering.